ludwig-ai/ludwig/mkdocs/docs/api.md

 ```

-This function allows for loading pretrained models
+This function allows to save models on disk

 __Inputs__